IQSS/dataverse/doc/sphinx-guides/source/user/account.rst

 #.
 Using the dropdown menu, select your institution then click the Continue button to go to your institution's log in page.
 #.
 After you put in your institutional credentials successfully, you will be brought back to Dataverse to confirm your account information.
 #.
 Enter your current password for your Dataverse account and click "Convert Account".
 #.
-Now you have finished converting your Dataverse account so you use your institutional log in.
+Now you have finished converting your Dataverse account to use your institutional log in.

 Convert your Dataverse account away from your Institutional Log In
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^